AlaaAnani/CNN-from-Scratch-Cupy/README.md

 # CNN-from-Scratch-Numpy
 This is a fully vectorized CNN components repo: Dense, Conv2D, Max Pool and Flatten layers.
+All components are implmeneted from **scratch** using only the Numpy library.
-It is tested on Tensorflow's Flower Dataset: https://www.tensorflow.org/datasets/catalog/tf_flowers
+It is tested on Tensorflow's Flower Dataset and scores **77.2%** accuracy score!
+The dataset can be found here: https://www.tensorflow.org/datasets/catalog/tf_flowers